 I can tell you that had I grasped this reality in my younger years I would have taught my children differently.
 I would have helped them to see the value in partnering and collaborating with others instead of asserting, “You can do it yourself.
 You don’t need help.”

 I would also likely be less of a self-described control freak and a better leader if I had realized earlier that we need each other to make a bigger impact and positive difference in the lives of others.

 I also think that aging would be much easier on people if we adopted the idea of interdependence as an ideal instead of insisting that we don’t need help and that by asking for it we are somehow weak, frail, or incapable.
 Even the idea of calling senior communities “independent living” is ridiculous.
-The entire reason people move there is because they need a little support (or expect to sometime in the future).
+The entire reason people move there is because they need a little support (or expect it sometime in the future).

-What is it they say?
+What’s the saying?
 You can put lipstick on a pig, but it’s still a pig.
 Let’s call it interdependent living!

 I watch people each and every day try to do things themselves (especially in their later years) instead of just asking for a little help.

-Why?
 Pride.
 Ego.
 Sweet Independence.

 Side note: Don’t get me wrong, I am not a fan of being entitled either.
 Letting people do it all for you because you think that you deserve it or that you are entitled to it (at the expense of others) is not what I am talking about here.
 True interdependence is about reciprocating.
 It’s about contributing where and when you are able and receiving contributions from others too (throughout your lifetime).
 It’s an “us” mentality.
 It’s teamwork at its finest.